user202729/tex-fast-recompile/README.md

 Usually, features that requires shell-escape may fail when the output directory is not the current directory.

-A command `\fastrecompileoutputdir` is provided, that fully expands to the real output directory (which is the temporary output directory in case `--temp-output-dir` is provided, the output files will be copied back to the written output directory when the compilation finishes).
+A command `\fastrecompileoutputdir` is provided, that fully expands to the *real* output directory (which is **different** from the temporary output directory in case `--temp-output-dir` is provided, the output files will be copied back to the written output directory *only* when the compilation finishes).

+For example: if in directory `/a`, user type `tex_fast_recompile pdflatex --output-directory=/b main.tex`, then:
+* `\fastrecompileoutputdir` is `/tmp/.tex-fast-recompile-tmp/12345-abcdef/` or something random.
+* `\fastrecompilerealoutputdir` is `/b/`.
+They will always have the trailing slash.

 Depends on the package, different ways are needed to make it aware of the output directory.
 For example, for the `rubikrotation` package: